-Various fruits have long been an added as flavoring agents to beers, but now more than ever there’s a trend to give brews fuller tastes by utilizing loads of real fruit or fruit purees.
-Brewers have also learned how to better use different varieties of hops to give full fruit notes without the inclusion of produce.
+Now that it’s summer, breweries across the country are rolling out new beers with fruit as a thirst-quenching relief from the scorching sun.
+Various fruits have long been added as flavoring agents to beers, but now more than ever there’s a trend to give brews fuller tastes by utilizing loads of real fruit or fruit purees.
+Brewers have also learned how to better use different varieties of hops to give full fruit notes and flavors to beer without the inclusion of produce.

-Ballast Point Brewing Company
+Allagash Brewing Company

 21st Amendment Brewery